idtx314/mill_controller/README.md

 ## Run Instructions
-    Lots of images and video in this section

 ### Calibrating the Camera
 The camera_calibration package contains tools to identify and compensate for any imperfections in your camera lens, and is fully compatible with most ROS camera drivers.
 Find detailed information on the package [here], and a tutorial on using it [here].
 Be sure to set the image topic and camera name correctly.: